Tony Wyllie: Super Bowls

 Over his career Wyllie has been on the public relations team for the NFL for eight different Super Bowls.
 For example, during Super Bowl XL Wyllie helped players from the competing teams with arranging and executing national interviews.

+Special Olympics North America

+In 2019, Wyllie left the Washington Team on his own accord to become the regional president and managing director of the Special Olympics North America.
+The owner of the Redskins Dan Snyder said of his departure that “I’m very proud of this tremendous accomplishment … Tony will always be a member of the Redskins family.”
+Wyllie is also the founder and CEO of The Collective Engine.

 Boards

 Wyllie has served on the boards of the Ensemble Theatre in Houston, the March of Dimes, the Management Leadership for Tomorrow-Houston, the John P. McGovern Museum of Health & Medical Science, the Houston Texans YMCA and the Touchdown Club of Houston.
 He also is on the County Christian School board in Ashburn, VA.